 Note: On macOS (Darwin), such missing-library errors should generally never happen, if you follow the macOS installation guidelines and make sure to install the same GNU compilers and MPI libraries with which the ParaMonte libraries have been built.

-If you have any questions about the topics discussed on this page, feel free to ask in the comment section below or reach out to the ParaMonte library authors.
+If you have any questions about the topics discussed on this page, feel free to ask in the comment section below, or raise an issue on the GitHub page of the library, or reach out to the ParaMonte library authors.